 Over the last decade or so, a new trend has emerged: the “holistic” doctors.
-They’d usually MDs who claim to be more natural-minded than most.
+They’re usually MDs who claim to be more natural-minded than most.
 Of course, parents have flocked to them, so heavily that many are booked months in advance or aren’t even taking new patients.

 But I’m not as optimistic about this trend as I once was.